Skip to content

 Use Dashboard as a starting point, not as the place to fix every issue.
 It points you to the page that owns the next action.

-• you just signed in and need the workspace summary;
+• you just signed in and need the Fleet overview;

-• a hub, client, permission set, plan limit, or update needs attention;
+• a hub, client, permission set, live signal, or update needs attention;

-• you need to decide whether the next page is Billing, Clients, Permissions, or Live Map;
+• you need to decide whether the next page is Hubs, Clients, Permissions, Live Map, Analytics, Billing, or Help;

 • you want to confirm the setup still tells one clear story.